samriddhimakasare25/samriddhimakasare25/README.md

 <h2 align="center">✨ Hi, my name is Samriddhi Makasare ✨  </h2>

 <p align="center">
   Currently a freshman pursuing my Bachelor of Science in Computer Science and the Wilfrid Laurier University .
-I'm into doing my own side projects, like Minecraft mods and general things that help me learn and understand new technologies.
+I'm into doing my own side projects and general things that help me learn and understand new technologies.
 Interning at Lotus Addiction Therapy as a Full Stack Developer .
 Highly interested in Frontend oppurtunities.
   </p>

   <p align="center">
-    As of now, I'm working on class projects, my Minecraft Mod, web apps for games, and any projects that come to mind.
+    As of now, I'm working on class projects, websites, web apps for games, and any projects that come to mind.
   </p>

 <h2 align="center">✨ Languages and Tools ✨  </h2>